trstovall/arka/README.md

-# Arka: A private and scalable transaction chain with monetary policy voting
+# Arka: A blockchain with monetary policy voting and data publishing

 ## Features